 ASEAN Student e-Xchange Programme

-The ASEAN Student e-Xchange Programme is a virtual-mobility programme in partnership with Passage2ASEAN (P2A) Association.
-Students will engage in weekly 45-mins e-meetings to share and discuss their respective countries and the United Nations Sustainable Development Goals (UN SDGs) while learning more from one another.
+The ASEAN Student e-Xchange Programme is a virtual mobility programme in partnership with Passage2ASEAN (P2A) Association.
+Students will engage in weekly 45-minute e-meetings to share and discuss their respective countries and the United Nations Sustainable Development Goals (UN SDGs) while learning more from one another.

 - 8.30 am to 6.00 pm (Mon to Fri) Closed on Sat, Sun & Public Holidays